chrisi51/tesla-order-status/README.md

 ## Download
-Download the complete projekt.
+Download the complete project.
 If you don't know how to do so, just follow that link: https://github.com/chrisi51/tesla-order-status/archive/refs/heads/main.zip

-Don't try to just run single scripts without the context of the entire projekt =)
+Don't try to just run single scripts without the context of the entire project =)

 ## Installation